Will DOJ Report, Loretta Lynch News On Chicago P.D. Change Obama’s Retirement Plans?

 Furthermore, the DOJ investigation revealed that “witnesses and accused officers were frequently never interviewed… evidence went uncollected and… witnesses were routinely coached by union lawyers.”

-As far as ways that Obama might take action to improve the situation between the voters in Chicago and their local police department, the President has made suggestions in the past.
+As far as ways that Obama might take action to improve the situation between the voters in Chicago and their local police department, the president has made suggestions in the past.

 For example, in 2015, Obama talked about volunteering with the Boys and Girls Clubs to people like Kendrick Lamar, as previously reported by the Inquisitr.
 Regardless, Obama may use different solutions that address issues like the ones Chicago is experiencing with the police department.